 These clients include international heavy hitters, like Here, Mulesoft, IPG, CoreOS, and Microsoft to clients in logistics like Servientrega and Exito.

-Although a smattering of clients are based in Latin America, the large majority of the customer base are based in the US, across cities like San Francisco, Seattle, Chicago and Austin.
+Although a smattering of clients is based in Latin America, the large majority of the customer base are based in the US, across cities like San Francisco, Seattle, Chicago, and Austin.
 To that end they're also on the lookout for new staff to fill their new spaces in the region of developers and testers and their applications can be found here.

 And though they're willing to take on newer clients, as suggested by their expansive investment in a new office space and desire to take on more staff, PSL doesn't appear to want to settle for quick fixes but prefer relationships that last across years.
 Which is why when it comes to companies in Medellín, it appears as if PSL is here to stay for the long run.